latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 Before executing a proxy through the SDK, you must first build the inner call that represents the action you want the chain—or proxy—to perform.
 This can be done by creating a generic call manually (for example using `subtensor.compose_call()`) or by using the SDK’s built-in call builders from the relevant pallet.

-To build a call using the SDK call builder, import the relevant pallet class (e.g., `Proxy`, `Balances`, `SubtensorModule`) from `bittensor.core.extrinsics.pallets`, instantiate it with your subtensor instance, then call the method for the extrinsic you need.
+To build a call using the SDK call builder, import the relevant pallet class (e.g., `Proxy`, `Balances`, `SubtensorModule`, etc.) from `bittensor.core.extrinsics.pallets`, instantiate it with your subtensor instance, then call the method for the extrinsic you need.
 For example:

 ```py
 from bittensor.core.extrinsics.pallets import Proxy